Fictitious Business Name

 File an FBN

 To file your FBN, you must submit the Fictitious Business Name Statement and filing fee either in person or by mail to the SF Office of the County Clerk.
-If filing in person, be sure to bring: a valid legal photo identification; a self-addressed, stamped envelope; and proof of registration with TTX, (for example, a receipt or Temporary Verification of Registration).
+They require a original (wet) signature on the Statement.
+If filing in person, be sure to bring: a valid government photo identification and proof of registration with TTX, (for example, Temporary Verification of Registration).

 Nolo produces do-it-yourself legal books and software that reduce the need for people to hire lawyers.